< Back to all blogs

 When it comes to the slowest means of transport, nothing beats a big ship.
 There is absolutely no slower, cheaper method of shipping your goods than via literal shippping.
 That’s precisely why big container ships and oil tankers haven’t been replaced by fleets of delivery planes.

 There’s simply no other means of transportation that can handle that much cargo, all at once, over such a long distance.
 If you’re looking for the slowest means of transportation, this is it.
 It’s not just about how long it takes the big ship to cross the ocean.
 It’s how long it takes for the containers to get transferred from the warehouses in the port to the ship, and vice versa.
-It’s common for containers to sit in the port for weeks waiting to be loaded onto a ship.
+They are common for containers to sit in the port for weeks waiting to be loaded onto a ship.

 Obviously, this is not a means of trasnportation that any business can use.
 It’s only suitable for overseas and international shipping, and it’s best suited to heavy, bulk cargo.
 But if that’s what you’re shipping, this is without a doubt the slowest means of transportation.